 The benefits of setting boundaries

-Boundaries are not something that you negotiate about with anyone.
-No one can determine your boundaries but you, simply because they’re part of your self-care!
+Boundaries are not something that you negotiate with anyone.
+No one can determine your boundaries but you simply because they’re part of your self-care!
 No one knows what’s best for you more than you do.
-You don’t need someone’s permission to set a boundary and you don’t need them to approve of it, allow it or agree to it.
+You don’t need someone’s permission to set a boundary, and you don’t need them to approve of it, allow it, or agree to it.
 BOUNDARIES ARE NOT ABOUT ANYONE BUT YOU.
 THEY ARE TO TAKE CARE OF YOU.